davidosomething/dotfiles/README.md

 - Change default shell to zsh (ensure listed in `/etc/shells`) and restart shell (zplug will self-install)

-- See OS specific notes in [osx/README.md](osx/README.md) and for linux [linux/README.md](linux/README.md) and [linux/arch.md](linux/arch.md)
+- See OS specific notes in [macOS/README.md](macOS/README.md) and for linux [linux/README.md](linux/README.md) and [linux/arch.md](linux/arch.md)

 #### Dev environment setup

 Install these using the system package manager.
-For OSX there are helper scripts.
+For macOS/OS X there are helper scripts.

 - `chruby`, `ruby-install`, then use ruby-install to install a version of ruby
-    - `bootstrap/osx/ruby.sh`
+    - `bootstrap/mac/ruby.sh`
 - Install [nvm](https://github.com/creationix/nvm) MANUALLY via git clone into `$XDG_CONFIG_HOME`, then use it to install a version of `node` (and consequently `npm`)
 - `php`, `composer`, use composer to install `wp-cli`
-    - `bootstrap/osx/php.sh`
+    - `bootstrap/mac/php.sh`
 - `pyenv`, `virtualenv`, then create a new env with a new python/pip
-    - `bootstrap/osx/python.sh`
+    - `bootstrap/mac/python.sh`

 ### Provisioning scripts